Sara-G-GD/easy-ecs/README.md

 	ecsEnableSystem(system_handleEvents, nocomponent, ECS_NOQUERY);

 	// register system_movement as a system.
-	// the system will trigger only on entities containing a PositionComponent. ecsEnableSystem(system_movement, PositionComponent | MovementComponent, ECS_QUERY_ALL);
+	// the system will trigger only on entities containing a PositionComponent and a MovementComponent. ecsEnableSystem(system_movement, PositionComponent | MovementComponent, ECS_QUERY_ALL);

 	// runs enable system tasks that were just created